BotPrometheus/Crius-Arduino-Mega-Flight-controller/README.md

 # Crius-Arduino-Mega-Flight-controller
 Initial

-Arduino program for quad-copter and espesially for Crius flight controller
+Arduino program for quad-copter and espesially for Crius flight controller.
+It is incomplete.
+Use at your own risk.